linuxchata/medical-soft/README.md

 - Supports of English, Ukrainian and Russian languages of user interface
 - Automatic database backup

-## Visual Studio 2015 and SQL Server
 ### Prerequisites
 - SQL Server
 - Visual Studio 2015

 ### Steps to run
-- Create a database in SQL Server (installation scripts are location in database folder)
+- Create a database in SQL Server (installation scripts are located in database folder)
 - Update the connection string in app.config in src/Client folder
 - Build and run the solution (login and password - a)